Ezeqielle/ScriptThemAll/README.md

 # ScriptThemAll

+> [!NOTE]
+> This repo is actually a work in progress, so if you find any bug or have any suggestion please open an issue or a pull request

 ## Description

 This script is used to install a palworld server and some other tools to manage it.